Woodford railway station

-Woodford railway station is located on the Main Western line in New South Wales, Australia.
-It serves the Blue Mountains village of Woodford opening on 11 July 1868 as Buss' Platform, being renamed Woodford on 1 June 1871.
+Woodford railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
+It serves the Blue Mountains village of Woodford opening on 11 July 1868 as Buss's Platform, being renamed Woodford on 1 June 1871.

-Platforms & services
+Platforms and services

 Woodford has one island platform with two sides.
 It is serviced by NSW TrainLink Blue Mountains Line services travelling from Sydney Central to Lithgow.

 Transport links

-Blue Mountains Transit operate two routes via Woodford station:
+Blue Mountains Transit operates two bus routes via Woodford station, under contract to Transport for NSW: